 Volkswagen e-up! review

-Next year will see the arrival of the long-awaited Volkswagen ID.3 hatchback, built on the multi-purpose MEB platform that'll underpin dozens of the Volkswagen Group’s electric vehicles over the coming years.
-However, it’s not due to support a city car until 2023, so in the meantime the firm is plugging the gap with this: the facelifted e-up! city car.
+Later in 2020, the long-awaited Volkswagen ID.3 hatchback, built on the multi-purpose MEB platform that'll underpin dozens of Volkswagen Group electric vehicles in the coming years, will arrive in the UK.
+However, that platform is not due to support a city car until 2023, so in the meantime the firm is plugging the gap with this: the facelifted e-up! hatchback.

 Regenerative braking – which recycles forward momentum when slowing down into electricity, topping up the battery – features, and you can modulate the strength of the system.
 In its highest setting, the deceleration when lifting off the throttle is enough to bring the e-up! to a complete stop, making single-pedal driving possible for those skilled in the art of anticipating traffic flow.

 Inside, the interior finish is a bit of a letdown considering the near-£20,000 price after the government’s £3,500 plug-in grant has been applied.
 The layout is logical, but the materials used aren’t among Volkswagen's finest.
 Meanwhile, there’s a decent amount of space for front passengers, although small families will find the e-up! a squeeze for everyday use.
 The boot is small, too, at 250 litres – enough for half-a-dozen bags of shopping – with the seats up.

 That said, those needing to transport larger items can fold the rears down for 923 litres of luggage capacity.
 There’s no infotainment system, either: instead, there’s a smartphone cradle on top of the dashboard, leaving drivers to supply their own sat nav using the likes of Google Maps or Waze on their phone.